joone/fosscomics/content/posts/9. The Unix Philosophy/index.md

 ![](images/9_4_en_final.png "size:70%")
 > "How has Unix continued to shape the tech world for so long?"

 To find the answer, we need to understand the Unix philosophy.
 But Unix did not start with a grand philosophy.
-Its developers might simply have said:
+Eric S. Raymond later summed it up with a familiar design principle:

 ![](images/9_5_en_final.png "size:60%")
 > "Keep it simple, stupid."[&lbrack;1&rbrack;][1]